angielsteele/visitliverpool3/README.md

 ### Business goals

-- Attract visitors to the area, therefor helping local economy.
+- Attract visitors to the area, therefore helping local economy.

 - Advertising local attractions to help businesses attract more customers.